 Can Expansive Frameworks Help Broaden Thinking?

 I do not focus on the conclusions as much as on how to reach well-reasoned valid conclusions.
 This program expands the bioethics arena beyond principlism and expands the depth of analysis when principlism is applied.
 Rather than leading to checklists, something I do find valuable in preventing ethics breaches or problems in clinical settings, the goal of the learning modules is to use multiple frameworks to define issues and problem-solving techniques.
 The best solutions involve compromise if not consensus, but explore the role of stakeholders and rights.
 Sometimes the best solution might reflect negative rights, sometimes called natural rights, and the compromise or consensus is that individuals decide for themselves.

 We Cannot Always Agree to Disagree

-Rather than agreeing to disagree, something that allows people to walk away righteous and even angry, those evaluating bioethical dilemmas should think through both positions and aim to understand the other stakeholders’ reasoning.
+Rather than agreeing to disagree, something that allows people to walk away righteous and even angry, those evaluating bioethical dilemmas could think through both positions and aim to understand the other stakeholders’ reasoning.
 Reasoning and deliberation can lead to mutual understanding, allowing people to appreciate other viewpoints, and ensuring that the most well-reasoned, all-things-considered approach will be contemplated and poised for success, or at least for respect.
-By propelling views supported by reasoning, data, and ethics, inclusive ethical frameworks can move bioethics toward becoming a forward-thinking field that values multiple stakeholders and brings parties together.
+By propelling views supported by reasoning, common sense, data, and ethics, inclusive ethical frameworks can move bioethics toward becoming a forward-thinking field that values multiple stakeholders and brings parties together.